Data Protection Notice for Committee Members

 We only pass your personal data on to external recipients if a legal basis exists for this or if you have given your consent to such.
 Possible external recipients include:

-- Processors: Service providers who are used by us to provide personnel services or who are involved in the maintenance of our IT systems, for example.
+- Processors: Service providers who are used by us to provide personnel services or in connection with the use of virtual voting tools or who are involved in the maintenance of our IT systems, for example.
 These processors are carefully selected by us and are regularly audited in order to ensure that your personal data remains protected.
 The service providers may only process your personal data for the purposes stated by us.

 - Public bodies: Authorities and state institutions, for example public prosecutor's offices, courts or financial authorities, as well as public donors to the DFG to whom we may be required to provide personal data in individual cases.